marcnol/pyHiM/docs/source/getting_started/personalise_run.md

 ## Optional arguments

-If you have any doubt, you can use the help option, `pyhiM.py -h`, from anywhere to see every optional arguments and their description like this :
+If you have any doubt, you can use the help option, `pyhiM.py -h`, from anywhere to see every optional arguments and their description like this:
 ```sh
 usage: pyHiM.py [-h] [-F ROOTFOLDER] [-C CMD] [--threads THREADS]